mkobuolys/dartpad-workshop-segmented-state/src/bloc_event/instructions.md

 }
 ```

-If you run the application now, you should notice that "_on ShapeLoadStarted_" is printed in the console once the FAB is pressed. **Congratulations**, you have just connected your UI with `ShapeBloc`!
+If you run the app now, you should notice that "_on ShapeLoadStarted_" is printed in the DartPad console once the FAB is tapped. **Congratulations**, you have connected your UI with `ShapeBloc`!

 Next, we will focus on the `ShapeState` class.